Benjamin Harrison Memorial Bridge: History

-Disaster in 1977

 Tanker ship crashes into bridge

-On February 24, 1977, the Benjamin Harrison Memorial Bridge was the scene of a spectacular and costly accident.
+On February 24, 1977, the Benjamin Harrison Memorial Bridge was the scene of a spectacular and costly incident.
 A small, ocean-going, WWII-surplus tanker ship, the 5,700 ton, 523-ft long SS Marine Floridian, was eastbound, heading downriver from Allied Signal Corp. in Hopewell, Virginia.
 Once underway and only a short distance from the Benjamin Harrison Bridge, the steering gear that powers the ships rudder malfunctioned, and caused the ship to suddenly lose control and ability to maneuver.

 The bridge tender had placed the lift span in the "raised" position in anticipation of the ship's passage, and motorists were sitting in their vehicles behind the warning gates waiting.
 As the large ship veered off course to the north and blew warning blasts on its horn, the occupants of southbound vehicles waiting on the bridge saw the ship coming directly toward them, and managed to get out of their cars and run to safety before the ship rammed the bridge.

-As the ship departed the channel to the north, the crew blew the emergency signal of 6 blasts on the ship's horn, put the engine into reverse and dropped the starboard anchor to attempt to steer the ship back into the main channel, but it was too late to counteract the tons of momentum.
+As the ship departed the channel to the north, the crew blew the emergency signal of six blasts on the ship's horn, put the engine into reverse and dropped the starboard anchor to attempt to steer the ship back into the main channel, but it was too late to counteract the tons of momentum.
 The ship missed the opened, movable, portion of the bridge over the main channel, and struck part of the fixed span.
 One section of the concrete bridge deck adjacent the north tower and two unoccupied vehicles tumbled into the river.
 The vehicles included a Ford conversion van belonging to a person from the Virginia Beach area and a pickup truck belonging to a local plumbing company.
 The bridge structure of the north tower stopped the ship's forward movement when the lower part struck the deckhouse.
 The bridge tender, a state employee, was trapped in the control booth located on the raised lift span near the south end.
 Despite the considerable damage, there were no serious injuries or fatalities.
-Immediately after the collision, a tugboat, the Virginia B., raced downriver from Hopewell to the scene of the accident.
+Immediately after the collision, a tugboat, the Virginia B., raced downriver from Hopewell to the scene of the collision.
 A resident of the Jordan Point Yacht Haven launched a 19-foot runabout and with the help of a local rescue squad member began a search of the area for survivors.
 The US Coast Guard Strike Team 1 deployed Lt.
 Cmdr Chambers and an enlisted diver to the scene by helicopter.
 The diver operated off the resident's runabout for 3 days until their dive boat arrived on scene.